carrolita/code-challenge-autumn-2018/README.md

 There's two main things you need to do:

 ✅First, complete the code challenge (deadline May 28th).
 See brief below.

 ✅Secondly, write your application (deadline May 28th).
 [Fill in the written application.](https://technigo.typeform.com/to/WYgUEV)

 If you have any questions, plz reach out on hello@technigo.io.

+We will fill seats continuously.
+You can expect to hear back from us about the next step in the process no later than 7 days from you handing in your application.
+Our last date to give notice about enrolment is June 11th, but if you hand in your application early this will be before that.
+Start preparing already now with your employer for potential leave of absence.
+The program starts on September 3rd – Yay!

 Good luck!